McNeese Cowboys football

 The McNeese Cowboys football program is the intercollegiate American football team for McNeese State University located in the U.S. state of Louisiana.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Southland Conference.
 McNeese's first football team was fielded in 1940.
 The team plays its home games at the 17,410 seat Cowboy Stadium in Lake Charles, Louisiana.

 History

 On August 31, 2013, McNeese opened their season by defeating the South Florida Bulls, 53–21.
 It was the largest margin of victory (32 points) by a Football Championship Subdivision (FCS, formerly I-AA) team over a Football Bowl Subdivision (FBS, formerly I-A) team since the NCAA split Division I football into two divisions in 1978.

+McNeese State football played some of their original games at a stadium now named Lake Charles Boston High School Cougar Stadium.